Reconfigurable mechanical vibrations laboratory kit: (1) Overview

 The hardware was designed in the midst of the COVID-19 pandemic, which forced nearly all university students into remote learning environments.
 While challenging in myriad ways, this abrupt change in our learning environment also laid fertile ground for critical reflection and inspired pedagogical innovations that may persist beyond the pandemic.
-Our goal with the development of the laboratory kit was to replace a traditional shared (and instructor maintained) laboratory setting in a junior/senior-level elective entitled `Vibration of Mechanical Systems' with a series of physical experiments that could be completed entirely remotely.
-These experiments and demonstrations paralleled the theoretical and computational framework introduced via traditional (in this case remote) lecture.
-Due to the number of kits that needed to be developed with limited resources, attention was paid to overall cost and simplicity during design and fabrication of the laboratory kit.
-The heart of the kit is a small loudspeaker, which serves as the driver of forced periodic vibrations.
+Our goal with the development of the laboratory kit was to replace a traditional shared (and instructor maintained) laboratory equipment in a junior/senior-level elective entitled `Vibration of Mechanical Systems' with a series of physical experiments that could be completed entirely remotely.
+These experiments paralleled the theoretical and computational framework introduced via traditional (in this case remote) lectures.
+Due to the number of kits that needed to be developed with limited resources, attention was paid to overall cost and simplicity during the design and fabrication of the laboratory kit. { Similar educational-grade demonstration platforms are available commercially, however they are significantly more expensive{,} which in our case was prohibitive to the distribution of an individual kit to each student.
+For instance, Pasco (pasco.com) sells a Mechanical Wave Driver and Sine Wave Generator which total over \$500 USD \-- an order of magnitude more costly than the DIY shaker system described herein.} The heart of our kit is a small loudspeaker, which serves as the driver of forced periodic vibrations.
 Numerous reconfigurable appendages can be attached to the driver, and share a common set of parts.
 In Fall 2020, the laboratory kit was mailed (or distributed locally) to all student participants worldwide who were enrolled in the course at Brown University.
-All fifteen students successfully completed the five laboratory assignments.
+All fifteen students successfully completed the five laboratory experiments and assignments.

-In this work, we will describe the overall implementation and design of the laboratory kit.
+In this work, we describe the overall implementation and design of the laboratory kit.
 Five labs are then described in detail, with representative data (in the form of visualizations) accompanying the descriptions.
 We conclude by discussing and summarizing student feedback as well as potential future directions for the work.
 All source files and documentation are made available with the manuscript to allow for recreation, redesign, and expansion of the complete device and associated labs.